 #1 – Reason Why

 There are a few reasons why I want to eliminate junk drinks.
-Not only do they add empty calories, most of these beverages load up the body with unnecessary sugars, caffeine and toxins.
+Not only do they add empty calories, but these beverages also load up the body with unnecessary sugars, caffeine, and toxins.

 In addition, I wanted to drop a few pounds because I was running the Boston Marathon in April.
 Typically, I like to be less than 160 pounds when I run a marathon.
 Since I started the month weighing in at 170 pounds that means I had to drop 10 pounds in about 10 weeks.